A Postpartum Mother’s Best Friend!

 Steps to making Stewed Fruits

 - Prepare the spices– Add peeled and sliced ginger, crushed cardamom pods, cinnamon stick and cloves to a nutbag or cheesecloth.
+I like to use these nutbags for containing the spices.

 2. Put dried fruits, spices and water in a pot and bring to a boil.
 Simmer for 20 mins.